ItThinkIoT/iot-protocol-ts/README.md

 IoT Protocol is a protocol over TCP based on HTTP and MQTT for lightweight data traffic.

 **Motivation**:
   1. HTTP 1.1 (*http://*) protocol is a request-response model is well-suited for web-based applications where clients need to request resources from servers and receive responses back.
 It is still more commonly used and more widely known among developers.
 But it uses too much data traffic for IoT context.
-Its minimum request size is 26 bytes (https://stackoverflow.com/a/25065027/1956719) and the HOST param is mandatory for all requests.
+Its minimum request size is 16 bytes (https://stackoverflow.com/a/25065027/1956719) and the HOST param is mandatory for all requests.

   2. MQTT (*mqtt://*) is a publish-subscribe messaging protocol, use lightweight data traffic.
 Its minimum request size is 2 bytes.
 But it is not stateless and does not provide a request/response pattern, so it isn't restful.
 MQTT is designed to be a lightweight protocol that minimizes network overhead, which can make it more challenging to handle large or complex data payloads.

 The **IOT PROTOCOL** (*iot://*) is based on HTTP and MQTT protocols over TCP/IP.
 Is a request-response model adapted for IoT context designed for low-bandwidth, low-power devices.
 Its minimum request size is 2 bytes without requiring the HOST param for all requests.
 Supports Full Duplex and can be used for real-time communication up to 255 bytes, middleweight request up to (2^16 -1) bytes (~65Kb) and streaming up to (2^32 -1) bytes (~4.29Gb).
-Can use TLS/SSL encryption to secure their communications.
+Can use TLS/SSL encryption to secure its communications.

-IOT PROTOCOL uses middlewares and router's filtering features based on [express nodejs module](https://expressjs.com/) under its Layer Application.
+IOT PROTOCOL uses middlewares and router's filtering features based on [express nodejs module](https://expressjs.com/) under its Application Layer.
 Yes, you can use `.use(middleware)`, `.use('/path/to/your/resource', router)`, `response.send(data)` methods to handle the requests.

 ## Features